 7: Data protection:

-Charlton Athletic Football Club seeks to firmly abide by all data protection guidelines and we ensure that all supporter data is used safely and securely under the Data Protection Act 1998.
+Charlton Athletic Football Club seeks to firmly abide by all data protection guidelines and we ensure that all supporter data is used safely and securely under the General Data Protection Regulation (2018).

 Information and data stored on our database may be analysed to help us provide products and services that may be of interest to you.